squeed/cni/SPEC.md

 - The container runtime must not invoke parallel operations for the same container, but is allowed to invoke parallel operations for different containers.
 This includes across multiple attachments.
   - **Exception**: The runtime must exclusively execute either _gc_ or _add_ and _delete_.
 The runtime must ensure that no _add_ or _delete_ operations are in progress before executing _gc_, and must wait for _gc_ to complete before issuing new _add_ or _delete_ commands.
 - Plugins must handle being executed concurrently across different containers.
 If necessary, they must implement locking on shared resources (e.g. IPAM databases).
-- The container runtime must ensure that _add_ is eventually followed by a corresponding _delete_.
-The only exception is in the event of catastrophic failure, such as node loss.
-A _delete_ must still be executed even if the _add_ fails.
+- The container runtime must ensure that every _add_ is eventually followed by a corresponding successful _delete_.
+A delete_ must still be executed even if the _add_ fails, except for the following exceptional cases:
+    - A _delete_ is optional after a failed _add_ or _delete_ if all executed plugins report an `effectState` of `none`.
+    - A _delete_ is optional after a failed _add_ or _delete_ if the runtime is preparing to delete the container, and all executed plugins report an `effectState` of `none` or `container`
+    - The node has suffered a catastrophic failure.
 - _delete_ may be followed by additional _deletes_.
 - The network configuration should not change between _add_ and _delete_.
 - The network configuration should not change between _attachments_.